veroglez/frontend-test/README.md

 # Minube Travel App

-## Before you begin
-## Requisites
-- It uses a CSS preprocessor
-- It has a templating system
-- It should be SEO-friendly
-- The design is responsive between 320px and 768px (it’s not necessary to appear correctly in desktop).
-- Take into account a stack for PHP

 ## Description
 At the International Train Lovers Association, we want to create a website that allows us to save the train stations we visit.
 The association's members haver compiled 1098 train stations around the world, and a software developer friend has created a small interface that allows us to search stations and indicate the ones we've visited with a heart symbol.